 Step 3 – When to Apply

-Apply early!
+Applications will not be accepted until after January 2, 2014.
 All applications, recommendations, and transcripts must be received at the Lincoln Campus admissions office on or before March 1, or the next business day if March 1 is on a Saturday or Sunday.
 Sponsored/Endowed scholarships will be awarded April 15th and continuously there after until all scholarships are filled.
 Annual scholarships will be awarded June 1st and continuously there after until all scholarships are filled.
 Incomplete applications will not be considered.
 No exceptions.

 Step 4 – Where to Apply